LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

-# Run a Jenkisn Build and Manually Deploy to Elastic Beanstalk
+# Run a Jenkisn Build and Manually Deploy a URL Shortner to Elastic Beanstalk

 August 23, 2023